 It's okay if walking the labyrinth doesn't "work" for you every time.
 Like most contemplative exercises, it can take some practice and is often fruitful over time.

-ECM has a few different indoor, canvas labyrinths which we make available on campus or loan out.
-We have also helped set up a temporary outdoor labyrinth in the Arboretum - near the entrance closest to campus - which is open to all.
+ECM has a few different indoor, canvas labyrinths which we make available on campus at different times, or loan out.
 There are also a few other labyrinths in Guelph - at the Ignatius Centre, Three Willows United Church, and Homewood, for instance.